 He could throw the ball, he could run,

-he could tackle, he could do anything.
+he could tackle, or do anything.

-- He could do anything
+- He could do anything,

 except outrun racism.